robertyu/theflask/README.md

 # Also, error pages for 404 and 500 are customized.

 # Proponents :
-  De Leon, Jesse - Frontend and Database
+  De Leon, Jesse - Frontend
-  De Vera, Ivan  - Frontend and Database
-  Juat, Rolin    - Backend
+  Juat, Rolin    - Backend / Database